 I personally found nothing of interest in Building B of the mall and always focus on the Building A. The shops were constantly changing and moving, so it’s pointless for me to recommend a specific floor or shop.
 The going rate for ladies T-shirts are usually 100Bht (lowest) to 250Bht but I’ve always thought 150Bht is the best balanced in quality and value.

-Ended the day with late dinner at T&K restaurant in Yaowarat road.
+Ended the day with late dinner at T&K Seafood Restaurant on Yaowarat road.

 Read the rest of the days, activities and itinerary in our posts: Bangkok Trip 2015.